September AJ Page-Quiet Beauty

 ———————————————————————————————————–

 And I also wanted to share that I’m still plugging away on the several kits that I received from the Whimsy Stamps Virtual Retreat last month!
 These are really amazing projects and I’m having lots of fun putting them together still!
-(Christmas will be coming next..so stay tuned for those!):
+(Christmas will be coming next.
+So, stay tuned for those!):

 This is a fun interactive card with a pull tab at the top where this cut little dragon slides upwards towards the sky!
 This kit 9 came with an A2 sized envelope, but I had to make my own envelope slightly larger to accommodate for the pull tab sticking above the card.
 I’ve added doodle lines around the edges and shadow stamped a sentiment at the bottom for my own added details.